Where are the best places to watch the SF Chinese New Year parade? Inquiring minds want to know, so here they are...

 Check out the Grand Hyatt on TripAdvisor.com.

 The Hilton is near the end of the parade route, right across from Portsmouth Square.
-The hotel entrance faces Kearny Street where the parade goes by, and has bleacher seating in front and on the bridge that connects the hotel to the square.
-The rooms don't face the parade area, but they sell tickets for the seating there.
-415 433-6600.
+The hotel entrance faces Kearny Street where the parade passes, but this year they are not setting up the bleacher seating in front.
+The rooms don't face the parade area, but you would staying right in the heart of it.

 Check out the Hilton Hotel on TripAdvisor.com.